petermsouzajr/wick-a11y/README.md

 - Compatible with all versions of Cypress v12 and Cypress v13.
 - Relies on cypress-axe (≥ 1.5.0) and axe-core® for accessibility analysis.
--  ⚠️ ** Non compatible** with versions of Cypress v14.0.0 and creater
+-  ⚠️ ** Non compatible** with versions of Cypress v14.0.0 and greater
 -  ⚠️ If you want to install wick-a11y *v*1.4.0 or earlier in a Cypress 14.0.3 project you will need to use the `--force` option:
    ```sh
    npm install wick-a11y --save-dev --force